Why Does Innovation Management Require a Systematic Approach?

 “Systematic innovation is innovation resulting from an intentional and organized process to evaluate opportunities to introduce change.”

 Systematic innovation relies on a series of combined tasks and activities to form an innovation process.
-Processes for innovation function in much the same way as those traditionally used for corporate functions such as marketing, communications, sales and human resources.
+Processes for the innovation function, in much the same way as those traditionally used for corporate functions such as marketing, communications, sales, and human resources.

-Making innovation a dedicated organizational function in your organization is essential for harnessing and developing the innovative spirit already present within your workforce.
+Making innovation a dedicated organizational function in your organization is essential to harnessing and developing the innovative spirit already present within your workforce.

 Why is a systematic approach vital for successful innovation?